GWSoftwareTools/VertexCover/README.md

 While this change was beneficial for the runtime from what our tests say so far (apparently constructors are really bad for performance), the runtime reduction was *only about 20%*.\
 Some rules on the other hand changed it by a factor of at least 10 each to put it into persepective.

+---

+## Tests
+We have tests both for the class [Graph](./src/vertexCover/advanced/Graph.java "Graph") and for [SearchTree](./src/vertexCover/advanced/SearchTree.java "SearchTree").